particle-iot/docs/src/content/guide/tools-and-features/cli.md

 Flash success!
 ```

-*Note*: If your Electron goes into [safe mode](/guide/getting-started/modes/electron/#safe-mode), this is okay, just make sure that the system firmware you on the device matches the dependency of the system firmware
+*Note*: If your Electron goes into [safe
+mode](/guide/getting-started/modes/electron/#safe-mode), this is okay,
+just make sure that the Device OS version you have on the device matches
-built into the firmware application.
+the dependency of the Device OS version used to compile the application
+firmware.

 ## Blink an LED with Tinker